yegor256/quadrant/README.md

 # Planning Quadrant

-Just open it in your browser, [click here][self].
+[Open it in your browser][self].

-No persistence here.
+Data is stored in browser cache only.
-If you clean browser cache, the data is lost.
+Clearing the cache deletes all data.

 [self]: https://yegor256.github.io/quadrant/